AnnMalko/Tea-Company-website/README.md

 # Tea-Company-website
-Tea Company website using html and Bootstrap 5
+Tea Company website using html, css and Bootstrap 5